kwxm/nofib-plutus/nofib.md

 The `nofib` repository contains 3 main subdirectories: `real` (realistic programs), `spectral` (slightly less realistic programs), and `imaginary` (rather trivial programs).
-Here are some brief notes on the various progams contained in those directories
+Here are some brief notes on the various programs contained in those directories.

 ### real